Brandon Russell

 Brandon Clint Russell (born July 1, 1995) is a Bahamian and American neo-Nazi leader and the founder of the neo-Nazi group Atomwaffen Division in 2015.

-In September 2017, Russell pleaded guilty in federal court to possessing an unregistered destructive device and illegally storing explosives; in January 2018, he was sentenced to five years in prison, but was later released from prison in August 2021.
+In September 2017, Russell pleaded guilty in federal court to possessing an unregistered destructive device and illegally storing explosives; in January 2018, he was sentenced to five years in prison, but was released in August 2021.
 In February 2023, he was indicted for planning attacks on electric substations in Baltimore.
 He was subsequently convicted.
 On August 7, 2025, Russell was sentenced to 20 years in prison.

 Early life and education

 Brandon Clint Russell was born on July 1, 1995, in Florida.
 He is a dual citizen of the U.S. and The Bahamas.
 He studied nuclear physics at the University of South Florida as an undergraduate and became a Florida Army National Guardsman.

 Career

 Russell, who went by the handle "Odin", first appeared on the right wing Iron March webforum on March 22, 2014, at age 18.
 Iron March was a far-right neo-fascist and neo-Nazi web forum.
 The site opened in 2011 and attracted neo-fascist and neo-Nazi members, including militants from organized far-right groups and members who would later go on to commit acts of terror.

 Russell created contacts with American and international neo-Nazis and in an October 2015 post on Iron March, he announced the formation of Atomwaffen Division, which had been three years in the making.
 He stated that Atomwaffen was for very fanatical, ideological people who do military training, absolutely "no keyboard warriors".
 Dozens responded to the thread, which stated they had 40 members across the U.S., mostly in Florida.

 Russell visited Atomwaffen's ideological comrades, National Action, in the United Kingdom.
 He also went to meet with the leaderships of Golden Dawn, Nordic Resistance Movement, Russian Imperial Movement and CasaPound in a neo-Nazi event in the Russian Federation in 2015.